 The results of the study showed that the influence of climatic factors on the radial growth of trees along the longitudinal gradient in northern latitudes is diverse and depends on the regional characteristics of the territory.

 The main climatic factor determining the radial growth of trees in the study areas is the temperature of the summer months.
 Precipitation did not have a significant impact.
 Pine and larch demonstrate different adaptation strategies to harsh conditions.

+Acknowledgments

+This work was carried out with the support of the Ministry of Science and Higher Education of the Russian Federation [FSRZ-2020-0014].

 Supplements